Sebastian Horsley: Death

 Horsley was found dead at his London home on 17 June 2010 of a heroin and cocaine overdose.
-A friend, the journalist Toby Young, said he believed Horsley's death was an accident: "If it had been suicide Sebastian would not have passed up the opportunity to write a note.
+A friend, the journalist Toby Young, said he believed Horsley's death was an accident: "If it had been suicide, Sebastian would not have passed up the opportunity to write a note.
 It's a tragic loss of life."
 In an interview in April 2008, Horsley romanticised dying "destitute in the arms of a prostitute," though not immediately dying "if that's alright with you."

 His funeral took place on 1 July 2010, at St James's, Piccadilly, and was attended by more than 400 mourners, among them Marc Almond and the writer Will Self.
 Horsley's coffin arrived at the church in a horse-drawn hearse.
 Among those who paid tribute to him was Stephen Fry who spoke of his friend's "essential sweetness" and his "brown eyes" that stopped "just short of pleading".
+The journalist Rod Liddle read The Deathbed by Siegfried Sassoon.
 The coffin was carried out of the church to the strains of Marc Bolan's "20th Century Boy".

 At the inquest on 17 August 2010 the Westminster Coroner, Dr Paul Knapman, decided that "[Horsley] was known to have abused drugs and to that extent he has been the author of his own misfortune."